-12.5 Starting up the outdoor unit
+11.5 Starting up the outdoor unit

-See the indoor unit installation manual for configuration and commissioning of the
+See the indoor unit installation manual for configuration and commissioning of the system.

-13 Hand-over to the user
+12 Hand-over to the user

-Once the test run is finished and the unit operates properly, please make sure the following is clear for the user:
+Once the test run is finished and the unit operates properly, make sure the following is clear for the user:

 - Make sure that the user has the printed documentation and ask him/her to keep it for future reference.
-Inform the user that he can find the complete documentation at the URL mentioned earlier in this manual. - Explain the user how to properly operate the system and what to do in case of problems. - Show the user what to do for the maintenance of the unit.
+Inform the user that he can find the complete documentation at the URL mentioned earlier in this manual. - Explain the user how to properly operate the system and what to do in case of problems. - Show the user what to do for the maintenance of the unit. - Explain the user about energy saving tips as described in the operation manual.

-14 Maintenance and service
+13 Maintenance and service